 Finishing Carroll Creek Linear Park

-Several developments are waiting for the completion of the park: Wormald plans The Galleria, a 30,000-sq-ft mixed retail and residential complex.
-MacRo’s mixed use office and retail space in currently on the market.
+Several developments are waiting for the completion of the park: The Downtown Hotel and Convention Center, Wormald plans The Galleria, a 30,000-sq-ft mixed retail and residential complex.
 Douglas Development has projects and McCutcheon’s Apple Products is planning an expansion.

 For More information about Carroll Creek Linear Park: Carroll Creek Park Overview, Frederick Newspost article, City of Frederick: An American Business Destination